theoddora/Go-Interpreter/README.md

 > return \<expression>;

 ## Parsing expressions
 The parser has to know about operator precedences where the precedence of * is higher than +.
+The goal is to have expressions involving operators with a higher precedence to be deeper in the tree than expressions with lower precedence operators.

 ### Pratt Parsing
 “Top Down Operator Precedence” by Vaughan Pratt is an approach to parsing expressions.
 It was invented as an alternative